thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Avon in Worcestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 20 December 2025 over the next few days.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubilee Bridge to Fladbury may be impacted.
 Peaks:- Evesham peaked AT 2.8M 19/12 , Bredon 2.85m to 2.95m Saturday AM.
 Further rainfall is forecast Saturday and Sunday overnight.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 21 December 2025 or as the situation changes.

-- Warning no longer in force: Bristol Frome catchment
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - High river levels may lead to flooding.